Porsche Panamera Spied With Long Exhaust Tips Could Pack 820 HP

 Remember that Porsche Panamera Turbo prototype we caught last week carrying what appeared to be an aero kit?
 Well, we have another head-scratcher for you.
 The very same prototype has been spotted again at the Nürburgring, only this time it was missing the canards on the front bumper and was basically hugging the road with minimal ground clearance.

 By far the biggest change can be noticed at the back where the prototype lacks the Turbo’s angular exhaust finishers.
 Instead, the actual exhaust system with its quad pipes is visibly longer than what we’re used to and is angled towards the road.
+One plausible scenario for the use of this elongated exhaust is the engineers wanted to make it quieter to comply with noise regulations like it was the case last year with a Corvette ZR1 prototype.

 It probably means Porsche was testing a modified engine, with our sources telling us the "Über-Panamera" will get 820 horsepower from an upgraded configuration of an existing engine.

 Gallery: Porsche Panamera with long exhaust tips spy photos